-Main Menu > My Self Service > Training and Development > myTraining Enrollment.
+Main Menu > My Self Service > Training and Development > myTraining.

-In the activity search box, you can either search by title or course code GET802.
+In the activity search box, you can either search by title or course code GET803.
 Every employee of the university (faculty, TEAMS/USPS, and all OPS) - that is, anyone who receives a paycheck from the University of Florida - is expected to complete this training.

-New hires are expected to meet this training requirement within the first 30 days of employment (BEFORE November 1, 2023) and provide their certificate of training completion to the Academic Assistant Stephanie Hathcox.
+New hires are expected to meet this training requirement within the first 30 days of employment (BEFORE November 1, 2024) and provide their certificate of training completion to the Academic Assistant Stephanie Hathcox.

 Re-certification is required every 24 months.
-Students who entered the department in Fall 2017 must complete the recertification BEFORE November 1, 2023 and send a copy of the updated certification to the Academic Assistant Stephanie Hathcox.
+Students who entered the department in Fall 2017 must complete the recertification BEFORE November 1, 2024 and send a copy of the updated certification to the Academic Assistant Stephanie Hathcox.

-See also: http://hr.ufl.edu/manager-resources/recruitment-staffing/institutional-equity-diversity/sexual-harassment/
+See also: https://hr.ufl.edu/working-at-uf/policies-guidelines/policies-procedures/harassment-prevention/